 - Missouri offers online voter registration.

 - You should know: Missouri requires that you use a tablet, mobile device, or other touchscreen device to register online to vote.
 This is because you will be required to provide a signature during the process.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: Your completed voter registration form must contain your Missouri driver's license number.
-Your completed voter registration form must also include the last four digits of your Social Security number.
-If you do not have a driver's license or a Social Security number, please write "NONE" on the form.
+- Box 6 - ID Number: Your completed voter registration form must contain your Missouri driver's license number and the last four digits of your Social Security number.
+If you do not have a driver's license or a Social Security number, please write “NONE” on the form.
 A unique identifying number will be assigned by the State.
-Any electronic media, printouts or mailing labels provided under this section shall not include telephone numbers and Social Security numbers of voters.

 - Box 7 - Choice of Party: Missouri does NOT require that you register with a party to participate in partisan primary elections.